-By Masud Wadan for Veterans Today
+By Masud Wadan for VT

 Since Hamid Karzai swept to power in 2001, all the governments under any leader have been throwing dust in the eyes of nation by shunning any responsibility of being behind the existing multidimensional Afghan crisis and widely counting on policy of publicly accusing Pakistan of pushing militants into Afghanistan.